qdu-bioinfo/Phylo-Spec/README.md

 cd Phylo-Spec
 ```

-Then all tools are located at 鈥榮rc鈥� folder:
+Then all tools are located at 'src' folder:

 ```
 PhyloSpec_train_test.py // For model training and testing